mui/material-ui/docs/data/base/components/popup/popup.md

 ## Introduction

-The Popper is a utility component for creating various kinds of popups.
+The Popup is a utility component for creating various kinds of popups.
 It relies on the third-party [Floating UI](https://floating-ui.com/) library for positioning.

 {{"demo": "UnstyledPopupIntroduction", "defaultCodeOpen": false, "bg": "gradient"}}